2000 US Open – Women's singles

 Venus Williams defeated Lindsay Davenport in the final, 6–4, 7–5 to win the women's singles tennis title at the 2000 US Open.
-It was her second major singles title, and she became the second woman to win Wimbledon, the Olympics, and the US Open in the same season (after Steffi Graf in 1988).
+It was her first US Open singles title and second major singles title overall.
+Williams became the second woman to win Wimbledon, the Olympics, and the US Open in the same season (after Steffi Graf in 1988.
+Venus’ kid sister, Serena would join them in 2012).

 Serena Williams was the defending champion, but was defeated in the quarterfinals by Davenport in a rematch of the previous year's semifinal.

 This was the first major appearance for future French Open champion Francesca Schiavone.
+She entered the main draw as a qualifier and lost to Jelena Dokić in the third round.